DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 ![alt text](img/sub-seq.PNG)

-MTSS presents a **GP-GPU** implementation which improves *speed-up* and *accuracy* of the the above citated tasks when compared to single-threaded CPU implementation.
+Although each of the two tasks can be perfomed both on **CPU** ans **GPU**, the latter implementation improves *speed-up* and *accuracy* of the the above citated tasks when compared to single-threaded CPU implementation.
 It's important to stress out that the software's speed=-up performace gets better when the variables ruling the speed complexity of those two tasks drastically increase.

 The software allow to uses three different types of DTW, namely: